Brandon, Florida

 Brandon is an unincorporated community and census-designated place (CDP) in Hillsborough County, Florida, United States.
+The population was 114,626 at the 2020 census, up from 103,483 at the 2010 census.
 It is part of the Tampa–St. Petersburg–Clearwater Metropolitan Statistical Area.
-The population was 114,626 at the 2020 census, up from 103,483 at the 2010 census.

 History

 Founding

-Its history began on January 20, 1857, when John Brandon arrived at Fort Brooke (now Tampa) from Mississippi with his first wife Martha and six sons.
-At first he moved his family to what is now the Seffner area.
+On January 20, 1857, John Brandon arrived at Fort Brooke (now Tampa) from Mississippi with his first wife Martha, his seven sons, and their seven slaves.
+At first they moved to what is now the Seffner area.
 Then in August 1858, John Brandon purchased 40 acre in the New Hope area (now Brandon) and 160 acre later on and then named his land "Brandon".
 John and his second wife Victoria's house was located on what would become the corner of Knights Avenue and Victoria Street.
 Four years later, the New Hope Church was built on land donated by Brandon.
 Besides being the first church in the community, it also served as Brandon's first school.

 In 1890, the Florida Central and Peninsular Railroad came through the area, encouraging the people of New Hope to build a depot on Moon Avenue.
 Charles S. Noble, an engineer for the FC&P, was asked to plat approximately forty acres of land north of present-day State Road 60, south of Lake Meade, east of Kings Avenue, and west to Parsons Avenue.
 Filed on April 24, 1890, the surveyor named the community in honor of John Brandon and Noble Street for himself.

 Stowers Funeral Home is a famous landmark in Brandon, in a building erected by John Brandon's son James.